cloudcafetech/kubesetup/thanos/README.md

 ## Kubenetes Multi Cluster Monitoring with Thanos

+Kubernetes multi-cluster monitoring using Prometheus & Thanos, which has long-term storage capabilities and allows to view monitoring information across clusters.

 ### Setup Kubernetes Cluster with KIND

 Create a single or multi node KIND Kubernetes cluster from ```kind-cluster.yaml```.
 Copy yaml into ```kind-single-node.yaml``` or ```kind-multi-node.yaml``` file and change ```apiServerAddress``` with server (VM) IP Address.